emuai-cl/NFT-frontend/Textos/faq.md

 Yes, you can!
 EMUs adhere to the ERC-721 standard, so they can be traded publicly on platforms such as OpenSea.
 Do make sure you’re buying only EMUs that are contained within the verified collection!
 These are the only verifiably legitimate EMUs backed by provenance.

-## What will you use your funding for?
+## What will you use this funding for?

 We are a non profit organization and as such, our private pockets won't see a single wei of what you donate.
 All of EMUAI's funding goes to building solar cars, the logistics of solar car races and to infrastructure neccesary to design and build future cars.